Things To Do in Marrakech : TOP 22 Things To Do

 The Oukaïmeden ski resort is situated in the Moroccan region of Marrakech, Tensift, and El Haouz.
 There are ten kilometers of slopes available for skiers and snowboarders.
 Visitors are transported by 7 lifts.
 Situated between 2,610 and 3,268 meters above sea level lies the winter sports resort.

-21. Explore the Souks of Marrakech – Buy some Moroccan Crafts
+Explore the Souks of Marrakech – Buy some Moroccan Crafts

 The souks represent Marrakech’s actual essence, if the square serves as its center.
 Explore a little distance from the central plaza to see a remarkable maze of marketplaces.
-The maze of small, identical-looking streets and covered markets make it simple to get lost.
+The maze of small, identical-looking streets and covered markets make it simple to get lost. things to do in Marakech

 Enjoy the exquisite leatherwork, the brilliant scents of the colorful mountains of spices, the brilliant colors of the fabrics, and the sparkling lights that reflect off the lanterns and colorful glassware instead of worrying about this.
 Don’t forget to visit “Souk Semmarine,” the major souk, which is situated just off Jamaa el Fnaa.
 The historic spice souk, known as the “Souk Place des Epices,” is a short distance away.

-In addition, as said for the Jamaa El fna part, the owners sometimes can hassle tourists to buy from them the products, be firm and politely say no before moving.
+In addition, as said for the Jemaa El fna part, the owners sometimes can hassle tourists to buy from them the products, be firm and politely say no before moving.
 The Souk is very big, if you are worried to get lost, it will be a good idea to hire a guide.

 22. Walk in the Small Streets of Medina

 Listed as a UNESCO World Heritage Site, this old district is obviously home to several magnificent monuments and remains such as the Koutoubia mosque, the Ben Youssef medersa or the Saadian tombs.
-You will also find many museums there.
+You will also find many museums there. things to do in Marakech

 The Medina’s winding lanes, which take you back in antiquity, are its most picturesque features.
 Dodging carts and donkeys, throw your map in the trash and let the adrenalin take over.